-I'm currently a High School student in Monta Vista High School where I was introduced to Computer Programming.
+I'm currently a college student at the University of California, Irvine where I am double majoring in Computer Science and Physics.
 As you might be able to tell from my website and my blog

 , I focus more on the logistical side of programming and less on the aesthetic side.
 That doesn't mean I can't work with html and css—I can and I have—but I find it much less enjoyable, and it takes me more than it should to figure things out.
 On the other hand—I'm in love with the world of—

-Sadly, my knowledge in algorithms is still very limited.
-The AP Computer Science course only covered the very basics of logic.
+Sadly, my knowledge in algorithms is still very limited, but it's expanding.
 Most of my knowledge in the field has been entirely self-taught.
-While still in my Introductions to Java course, I built a fully functioning Old Snakey game
+While still in my Introductions to Java course in high school, I built a fully functioning Old Snakey game

 with a few AIs—teaching me the basics of Breadth-first search, a maze generator and solver